 If you are traveling for a while in warmer places I can recommend Cameron Highlands.
 2000m so it's a bitter cooler than steamy KL.

 Mmmm..food in Malaysia.
-Cheap and great diversity as you can get Indian, Chinese, Malay as well as some Thai inspired food. about 10 years ago
+Cheap and great diversity as you can get Indian, Chinese, Malay as well as some Thai inspired food. almost 12 years ago

 If you are willing to leave the mainland Borneo is fantastic.
 Most of the tourism is focussed on Sabah, but we preferred Sarawak, especially Kuching.

 Yes alcohol is expensive, it is a muslim country, but everything else is very cheap and travelling around is fairly easy.
-The people are very helpful and friendly. about 10 years ago
+The people are very helpful and friendly. almost 12 years ago

 There is lots of info about malaysia.
 Traveling in Malaysia is easy - many long distance buses.

 Definitely Perhentian or one of the smaller islands on the east coast.
 Malaysia is not a Muslim country as such but the east coast states are Islamic but not those on west coast.